My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 And then comes the question.

-The question every HE patient knows is coming.
 “How many times did you go to the bathroom today?”

-Especially because this is coming from somebody who loves me deeply.
 My husband is trying to help me.
-He is trying to assess me.
-Trying to protect me.
-Trying to figure out whether the ammonia is winning.
+Assess me.
+Protect me.
+Figure out whether the ammonia is winning.

 But in those moments, it still feels like the final remnants of private existence disappear completely.

-That is one of the strangest paradoxes of cirrhosis:
+That is one of the strangest paradoxes of cirrhosis.

-it is an extraordinarily shame-heavy disease while simultaneously stripping away your ability to preserve shame at all.
+It is an extraordinarily shame-heavy disease while simultaneously stripping away your ability to preserve shame at all.

-At some point everything becomes triage.
+At some point, everything becomes triage.

 And I hate it.

-I hate the feeling of suddenly hitting a blank wall mid-conversation.
-It feels like walking through a movie set when suddenly the green screen collapses behind the actors and you realize there was never a real environment there to begin with.
+It feels like walking through a movie set when the green screen collapses behind the actors, and suddenly you realize there was never a real environment there at all.

-You just stop.
+You stop.

 And your brain goes:

-line please.
+Line, please.

-And interruption does not even begin to cover it.
+That is the terror.
+Interruption does not even begin to cover it.

 Not a pause.
 A tectonic pause.